 Some days will suck.
 You’ll get dragged into the weeds.
 You’ll get pulled into all the dark places your mind can muster.

-Sometimes, it’ll be other people that try to ruin your day, other times your car may break down unexpectedly; it’s in these moments that you have a choice.
-You can choose to turn your thoughts to love and happiness, to make yourself feel at peace.
+Sometimes, it’ll be other people that try to ruin your day, and other times, your car may break down unexpectedly.
+It’s in these moments that you have a choice.
+You can choose to turn your thoughts to love and happiness to make yourself feel at peace.
 Or, you can let others steal your happiness, or rob you of your power.

 I am worthy of love.

 Ah, love.
-I love me some love and who doesn’t want a bit of love in their life?
+I love love, and who doesn’t want a bit of love in their life?
 And while you might be thinking ‘romantic love’, that’s not entirely the deal here.
 Of course, it’s an option.
-But being worthy of love qualifies for so many things in life — self-love, love from family and friends, being a loving person, sharing your light and love with the world — and so on.
+But being worthy of love qualifies for so many things in life ~ self-love, love from family and friends, being a loving person, sharing your light and love with the world ~ and so on.

-Approaching the world from a place of love will allow you to be more open-minded about the world and people around you.
-It nixes fear-based thinking and opens your heart to receive the love that you are so deserving of.
+Approaching the world from a place of love will allow you to be more open-minded about the world and the people around you.
+It squashes fear-based thinking and opens your heart to receive the love that you are so deserving of.

 I am letting go of all fear, doubt, and anxiety.